inkstitch/inkstitch/collections/_tutorial/en/autoroute_sashiko.md

 * Select all the paths that the extension just created (there are many)
   * Set all stroke style to dashed
   * `Extensions > Ink/Stitch > Params'
-    * Set the length of the running stitch (2 mm for the embroidered example)
+    * Set the length of the running stitch (2 mm for the embroidered sample)
-     * Choose the bean stitch number of repeats (1 for the embroidered example)
+     * Choose the bean stitch number of repeats (1 for the embroidered sample)
   * `Extensions > Ink/Stitch > Tools:Stroke > Auto-Route Running Stitch`
-    * Enable "Add node at intersections
+    * Enable "Add node at intersections"
     * Disable "Preserve order of running stitch"
    * Click Apply